nathanlane/industrialpolicyclass/README.md

   - Greenwald, B. C., & Stiglitz, J. E. (1986).
 Externalities in Economies with Imperfect Information and Incomplete Markets.
 The Quarterly Journal of Economics, 101(2), 229–264. https://doi.org/10.2307/1891114

-- _Associated 1 one-hour lecture: The economy of industrial policy and controversies._
+- _Associated 1 one-hour lecture: The political economy of industrial policy._

 ### Part 2 - Externalities - Infant Industries, Learning-by-Doing, and Scale Economies.